Crinoline and Romance: Plot

-As described in a film magazine, Colonel Charles E. Cavanaugh (Gillingwater) lives in a secluded district of North Carolina with his orphaned granddaughter Emmy Lou (Dana).
+As described in a film magazine, Colonel Charles E. Cavanaugh lives in a secluded district of North Carolina with his orphaned granddaughter Emmy Lou.
 He has raised her in utter ignorance of life beyond this one spot and she still wears crinolines.
 The old home of the Cavanaughs is now in the hands of the Colonel's niece, Mrs. Kate Wimbleton, a middle-aged society woman who likes to surround herself with young people.
-She invites Emmy Lou to visit her but the grandfather refuses, so she sends Davis Jordan (Bowers) to help rescue the niece from her plight.
+She invites Emmy Lou to visit her but the grandfather refuses, so she sends Davis Jordan to help rescue the niece from her plight.
 When Jordan finds Emmy Lou, the servants force him off the place.
 Emmy Lou decides to runaway and visit her aunt.
 Her old fashioned ideas and costume win over the men and she proves a great success.
 Then she learns of her grandfather's illness and returns home to be with him.
-Jordan and Augustus Biddle (Forrest) follow her.
+Jordan and Augustus Biddle follow her.
 Both men are in love with her and she cannot decide which she would like to marry.
 The bitter feeling between the two leads to a fist fight, and the Colonel decides it would be better settled with pistols in a duel.
 When Biddle cheats, Emmy Lou has no difficulty in making her choice.